ncapps/cloudnativedevops/README.md

 - You can use a variable (environment, for example) to select different sets of values or secrets depending on the deployment environment: staging, production, and so on.
 - With Helmfile, you can declaratively specify a set of Helm charts and values to be applied to your cluster, and install or update all of them with a single command.
 - A quick way to test and validate manifests is to use kubeval, which will check for valid syntax and  common errors in manifests.

+### Chapter 13, Development Workflow
+**Development Tools**
+- *Skaffold* is an open source tool from Google designed to provide a fast local development workflow.
+It automatically rebuilds your containers as you develop locally, and deploys those changes to either a local or remote cluster.
+- *Draft* is an open source tool maintained by the Azure team at Microsoft.
+Like Skaffold, it can use Helm to automatically deploy updates to a cluster when code changes.

+**Deployment Strategies**
+- In Kubernetes, an application’s deployment strategy is defined in the Deployment manifest.
+The default is RollingUpdate, so if you don’t specify a strategy, this is what you’ll get

+**Handling Migrations with Helm**
+- On Kubernetes, you can use a Job resource to do this (see “Jobs”).
+You could script this using `kubectl` commands as part of your upgrade process, or if you are using Helm, then you can use a built-in feature called *hooks*.
+- Helm hooks allow you to control the order in which things happen during a deployment.
+They also let you bail out of an upgrade if things go wrong.